What do you want to learn more about?

 The Model Minority Myth

-This myth perpetuates the idea that Asian Americans must not have as many struggles as compared to their Black and Latinx counterparts and drives a divisive spirit between marginalized people of color.
+The myth of the ‘Model Minority’ perpetuates the idea that all Asians are highly educated, quiet, and obedient, with a primary focus in life on becoming high-income earners.
+It perpetuates the idea that Asian Americans don’t have as many struggles as their Black and Latine counterparts and drives a divisive spirit among marginalized people of color.

 Asian Americans face different challenges and difficulties during therapy, as Jenny Wang, Ph.D. a Licensed Psychologist in Houston, Texas, and the creator of the Asian Pacific Islander Desi American Therapist Directory stated in an interview in May 2020: